Matthew244Z/Rubiks-Cube-Solver-Project-Part-1/README.md

 # Rubiks-Cube-Solver-Project-Part-1

-This is the first step towards my persoal goal, create a robot to solve a rubik's cube on its own.
+This is the first step towards my persoal goal - create a robot to solve a rubik's cube on its own.

 I decided to write in C++ beucase I had C++ for one of my university courses.
 So, it was the language that I was most familiar with at the time I wrote the program, and I wanted to apply what I learned in class.